The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 The case size won’t suit everyone

 Fossil is only selling the 45mm Gen 6 Hybrid Wellness, with no option for a smaller one.
 That’s a shame, since 45mm watches don’t sit very nicely on wrists that are skinnier than mine.
-If you’re okay with a larger than average watch on your wrist, you won’t have any issues.
+If you’re OK with a larger-than-average watch on your wrist, you won’t have any issues.
 But it’s safe to say that’s not going to be the case for everyone, and those who prefer a smaller watch will need to shop elsewhere.

 It’s not very waterproof